WorldWideWebster/github.io/_posts/2022-08-09-a-shot-of-espressif-pt-2.md

 ---
 layout: post
+parent: Posts
 title: "A Second Shot of Espressif: Flashing an Espressif ESP01s with an arduino"
 author: "Sean Webster"
-categories: blog, projects
+categories: [blog, projects]
-tags: [blog, espressif, ESP8266, ESP01, arduino, tutorial]
+tags: [espressif, ESP8266, ESP01, arduino, tutorial]
 image: bee_flower.jpg
 toc: true
 ---
+<sup>Picture: Bumble bee and Anise Hyssop</sup>

 *Realistically*, I should be following proper ESD precautions (ESD mat, grounding bracelet, etc (It's worse than you think, the ESD is about 2 feet to the right on where I'm working, and covered in my work stuff))